kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 ```
 as here I will get an empty `Vec<Product>` into my data.

-Usually the `panic!()` was caused by changes in the underlying Postgres tables, like removed column, unexpected type etc. I couldn't dynamically construct a struct in Rust with Diesel - so if I had a column in my _table!_ macro definition and a struct but `.load::<Product>` didn't find it - it will result in panic.
+Usually the `panic!()` was caused by changes in the underlying Postgres tables, like removed column, unexpected type etc. I couldn't dynamically construct a struct in Rust with Diesel - so if I had a column in my _table!_ macro definition and a struct but if `.load::<Product>` didn't find it - it resulted in panic.
 In that case running the task which was loading this table further didn't make sense hence `panic!()` behaviour was justified.

-There is also an operator **_?_** which operator propagates errors if any occur during the creation of the file writer avoiding unexpected panic.
+There is also an operator **_?_**  which propagates errors if any occur during the creation of the file avoiding unexpected panic.
 Requires `Result/Option` return:
 - If the operation returns _**Ok(value)**_, it extracts the value and continues execution.
 - If the operation returns **_Err(error)_**, it propagates the error to the calling function.